6 min read

 After all, marketing is what drives your target audience to buy.

 A marketing plan provides you and your team with the direction and actionable strategies you need to make your company revenue and growth goals a reality.
-Heading into the new year without a marketing plan for your business is like attempting to build a house without first drawing a blueprint.
+Heading into the new year without a marketing plan for your business is like attempting to build a house without first drawing up a blueprint.

 So let’s set you up for success in the new year.
-Here’s everything you need to know about creating a marketing plan for 2024.
+Here’s everything you need to know about creating a marketing plan for 2025.

 Marketing Plan vs Marketing Strategy: What’s the Difference?